nzunigag/nzunigag.github.io/_posts/2020-05-22-Costa-Rica.md

 categories: [Travel]
 ---

-I want to share with you my top 10 reasons to visit Costa Rica:
+This is the first blog post I write for my website, and I want to use it as a trial for my next posts.
+I start by sharing some exciting facts about my country of birth, *Costa Rica*.
+It is one of the most beautiful places in the world, and here I share my top 10 reasons why you should visit it:

 1. Among the top 15 of the happiest countries in the world
 2. No army since 1948 (70+ years)